elixirschool/elixirschool/en/lessons/libraries/guardian.md

 For example, if you were going to use JWT to authenticate communication on a UDP socket you likely wouldn't use a database.
 Encode all the information you need directly into the token when you issue it.
 Once you verify it (check that it's signed correctly) you're good to go.

 You _can_ however use a database to track JWT.
 If you do, you gain the ability to verify that the token is still valid - that is - it has not been revoked.
 Or you could use the records in the DB to force a log out of all tokens a for user.
 This is made simple in Guardian by using [GuardianDb](https://github.com/hassox/guardian_db).
-GuardianDb uses Guardians callbacks too hook into the lifecycle to perform validation checks, save and delete from the DB.
+GuardianDb uses Guardians callbacks to hook into the lifecycle to perform validation checks, save and delete from the DB.
 We'll cover that later.

 ## Setup